 Summer Break?
 No way!
-Students for Life at the University of New Mexico used their summer to impact their school by opening their own student run pregnancy resource center on campus, in collaboration with local community organizations.
+Students for Life at the University of New Mexico used their summer to impact their school by opening their own student run pregnancy help organization on campus, in collaboration with local community organizations.

 As Samantha Serrano, the former President of the UNM Students for Life Club says,

 “The Gabriel Project is our newest initiative and it will work in collaboration with our Pregnant on Campus initiative.
 We decided to start a Gabriel Project because we wanted to offer resources to pregnant and parenting students more than just every Friday.
 With the help of Project Defending Life we are now about to offer free pregnancy tests and ultrasounds on campus.
 This initiative is completely student run, which we think is important so that our peers will feel more comfortable coming to us for help.
 We are open Monday-Friday from 7 a.m.-4 p.m. and are always available by appointment.
 We have already had six women approach us about starting a parenting support group and we have only been open a week!”

 As the school year begins, these courageous students are already seeing good fruit from their work.
 Last week, at the Fall 2014 School Club Fair, the SFL students were approached by a young woman who had been sexually assaulted just days prior.
 Immediately, the students embraced her with loving arms, gave her information to a rape support group on campus, and even helped find her free help.
 This group understands the importance of needing to give women in crisis help in the moment while being compassionate and approachable to their peers. .

 Leading the Gabriel Project on campus this year, Dominique Davis was present to help this young woman and says,